peaBerberian/dotfiles/README.md

 #### .bashrc
 Basic bash configuration.

-#### .jscsrc
-JavaScript style validation.
-On its way to be replaced by an eslintrc.

-#### .jshintrc
-JavaScript linter.
-On its way to be replaced by an eslintrc.

 #### .profile_mint
-Simple script called by login shell on linux Mint to run autostart scripts: namely .autostart and .xsessionrc
+Simple script called by login shell on linux Mint to run autostart scripts: namely .autostart and .xsessionrc Needs to be renamed to '.profile' (ONLY if .xinitrc is not already launched).

 #### .tern-config
 Close to empty tern configuration file.
 Used by tern, itself used by vim.